mav-rik/not-sap/packages/ui/README.md

 ## Using Generated Types

-After configuring the @notsap/odata plugin (see [@notsap/odata setup](../odata/README.md#vite-plugin-setup-for-type-generation)), import and use the generated types:
+After configuring the notsapodata plugin (see [notsapodata setup](../odata/README.md#vite-plugin-setup-for-type-generation)), import and use the generated types:

 ```typescript
 import { ProductModel, type TProductModelType } from '@/.odata.types';